regras/hbft-sd/README.md

 - Moia, V. H. G., Breitinger, F., and Henriques, M. A. A. (2020b).
 The impact of excluding common blocks for approximate matching.
 Computers & Security, 89:101676.

--Moia, V. H. G., Breitinger, F., and Henriques, M. A. A. (2020b).
+- Moia, V. H. G., Breitinger, F., and Henriques, M. A. A. (2020b).
 The impact of excluding common blocks for approximate matching.
 Computers & Security, 89:101676.
 ```

 ## Instructions